Jason2Brownlee/blog/content/posts/doomers-gloomers-zoomers-bloomers.md

 > So far, at least four key constituencies have been informing the discourse: the Doomers, the Gloomers, the Zoomers, and the Bloomers

-Here's a definition of each in turn (summarized by gpt4o from a quote from the book):
+Here's a definition of each in turn (summarized by gpt4o from a quote taken from the book):

 1. **Doomers** – People who believe AI poses an existential threat to humanity, especially if superintelligent, autonomous AI systems become misaligned with human values.
 They fear worst-case scenarios where AI could decide to destroy or enslave humanity.
 Their concerns often center on long-term risks, including AI-driven human extinction.